JuliaHEP/UnROOT.jl/README.md

 ```

 Only one basket per branch will be cached so you don't have to worry about running out or RAM.
-At the same time, `event` inside the for-loop is not materialized, such that if one has a
+At the same time, `event` inside the for-loop is not materialized until a field is accessed.
+If your event
-stringent cut in the main looper, disk I/O can be reduced significantly.
+is fairly small or you need all of them anyway, you can `collect(event)` first inside the loop.

-If you only care about a few branches, you can directly use `LazyBranch` (they make up columes of `Table`) which can be constructed
+If you only care about a few branches, you can directly use `LazyBranch` which can be constructed
 when you index a `ROOTFile` with `"treename/branchname"`.
 It acts just like an array --
 you can index it, iterate through it, `map` over it efficiently.
 Or even dump the entire branch, by `collect()` them!
 ``` julia